Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 varNumber(6) = "Sat"

-If you want to combine all values from seven elements of this array variable and create a single string; each item separated with commas (like Sun, Mon, Tue, Wed, Thu, Fri, Sat) then you must write the following statements to achieve this result:
+If you want to combine all seven elements of this array variable into a single string, with each item separated by commas (for example: Sun, Mon, Tue, Wed, Thu, Fri, Sat), you can do so with the following statements:

 Dim strWeeks as string, j as integer